webhintio/hint/packages/hint-doctype/README.md

 ## What does the hint check?

-This hint checks if the HTML is using the most modern and valid document type declaration (a.k.a. doctype).
+This hint checks if the HTML is using the most modern document type declaration (a.k.a. doctype).

 It checks that the DOCTYPE is in the first line and that there are no other lines before the DOCTYPE.
-This is important as some browsers, including versions of IE prior to IE10, trigger quirks mode if a comment occurs before the DOCTYPE.
+This is important as some browsers, including versions of Internet Explorer prior to version 10, trigger quirks mode if a comment occurs before the DOCTYPE.

-It checks that there is no additional info apart from the DOCTYPE on the same line and that it is not duplicated elsewhere in the document.
+It also checks that the DOCTYPE is not duplicated elsewhere in the document.
 To support older HTML content generators, it also accepts the legacy-compat DOCTYPE.
 Examples:

+`<!doctype html>`

 `<!DOCTYPE html>`

-`<!doctype html>`

-`<!DOCTYPE html SYSTEM "about:legacy-compat">`
+`<!doctype html SYSTEM "about:legacy-compat">`

 ### Examples that **trigger** the hint